square/square-ruby-sdk/doc/api/bookings.md

 To call this endpoint with buyer-level permissions, set `APPOINTMENTS_WRITE` for the OAuth scope.
 To call this endpoint with seller-level permissions, set `APPOINTMENTS_ALL_WRITE` and `APPOINTMENTS_WRITE` for the OAuth scope.

+For calls to this endpoint with seller-level permissions to succeed, the seller must have subscribed to *Appointments Plus* or *Appointments Premium*.

 ```ruby
 def create_booking(body:)